Digidemic/kat-scan/README.md

       // Optional: Displays documentation while writing coding. implementation 'com.github.digidemic:katscan:1.1.0:javadoc'

-      // Optional: Displays documentation (in some cases more comprehensive) and uncompiled code when stepping into library. implementation 'com.github.digidemic:katscan:1.1.0:sources' }
+      // Optional: Displays documentation (more comprehensive than javadoc in some cases) and uncompiled code when stepping into library. implementation 'com.github.digidemic:katscan:1.1.0:sources' }
   ```